 Prepare a spreadsheet for your data based on the data matrix templates.

-“immunogenic_epitope_template.xlsx” shows the data columns that are expected.
-In this project, each row represents one donor/recipient pair, and dropdown boxes are provided for many columns to clarify what data is expected.
+Templates can be downloaded by the links above, it shows the data columns that are expected.
+In Immunogenic Epitopes project, each row represents one donor/recipient pair, and dropdown boxes are provided for many columns to clarify what data is expected.
 There is also an “Instructions” tab, which shows a brief description of how the data matrix is intended to be used and what data can be submitted.

 Generate HLA typing and antibody files for Donor / Recipient